ircv3/ircv3-specifications/extensions/chathistory.md

 ## Security Considerations

-Secure identification of users and clients MUST exist in order to ensure that users cannot obtain history they are not authorised to view.
-Use of account names, internal account identifiers, or certificate fingerprints SHOULD be strongly considered when matching content to users.
-If a client requests content for a target they are not authorised to view, e.g., a channel they are banned from, an empty batch SHOULD be returned as if no content exists.
+Servers MUST ensure that users cannot obtain history they are not authorised to view.
+Servers SHOULD use secure identification mechanisms such as account names, internal account identifiers, or certificate fingerprints to match content to users.

+Given conventional expectations around channel membership, servers MAY wish to disallow clients from querying the history of channels they are not joined to.
+If they do not, they SHOULD disallow clients from querying channels that they are banned from, or which are private.

 While an ISUPPORT token value of `0` may be used to indicate no message limit exists, servers SHOULD set and enforce a reasonable maximum and properly throttle `CHATHISTORY` commands to prevent abuse.